-The amended credit agreement contains generally customary affirmative and negative covenants, including, but not limited to, restrictions on the ability of Greenlane Holdings, LLC and each of its operating subsidiaries to incur additional indebtedness, create liens, make guarantees, sell or transfer any notes or other obligations, change or alter the nature of its business in any material respects, make changes to accounting policies and procedures or tax status, enter into certain transactions with affiliates, fail to comply with certain requirements and obligations relating to employee benefit plans, enter into or undertake certain liquidations, mergers, consolidations or acquisitions, permit the borrower group's fixed charge coverage ratio to be less than 1.25 and transfer and/or dispose of assets.
-As of December 31, 2018, we were in compliance with all covenants under the amended credit agreement.
+The credit agreement contains generally customary affirmative and negative covenants, including, but not limited to, restrictions on the ability of Jacoby & Co.
+Inc. and each guarantor that is a subsidiary of Jacoby & Co.
+Inc. to incur additional indebtedness, create liens, make guarantees, sell or transfer any notes or other obligations, change or alter the nature of the business in any material respects, make changes to accounting policies and procedures or tax status, enter into certain transactions with affiliates, fail to comply with certain requirements and obligations relating to employee benefit plans, enter into or undertake certain liquidations, mergers, consolidations or acquisitions, permit the borrower group's fixed charge coverage ratio to be less than 1.25 and transfer and/or dispose of assets.
+As of March 31, 2018, we were in compliance with all covenants under the credit agreement.